mravendi/mravendi.github.io/_posts/playingWithLoss.md

 Y_GT=genMasks(nb_batch,C=3,h,w)
 ```

-Typical ground truth masks for the objects would look like below:
+The following figure depicts typical ground truth masks for the three objects:

 ![typical ground truth](/images/playingWithLoss/typicalGroundTruth.png)*Typical ground truth for semantic segmentation.*

-Also assume that we develop a deep learning model, which predicts the following outputs:
+Also assume that we developed a deep learning model such as U-Net, which predicts the following outputs:

 ![Typical predictions](/images/playingWithLoss/typical%20Predictions.png)*Typical model predictions*